 Students receive information from the teacher or from other sources.
 Students may be watching an instructional video on a website or using a computer program for “drill and practice” activities.

 The teacher may be the only one actively using technology.
 This may include using presentation software to support delivery of a lecture.
 The teacher may also have the students complete “drill and practice” activities on computers to practice basic skills, such as typing.

-The setting is arranged for direct instruction and individual seat work.
-The students may have very limited and regulated access to the technology resources.
+The setting is arranged for direct instruction and individual work.
+Any student access to technology resources is limited and highly regulated.

 Students primarily work alone when using technology.
 Students may collaborate without using technology tools.

 The teacher directs students to work alone on tasks involving technology.